 Location.
-38° 34.864′ N, 90° 24.408′ W. Marker is in Kirkwood, Missouri, in St. Louis County.
-Marker is on West Argonne Drive just west of South Kirkwood Road (U.S. 61/67), on the right when traveling east.
-Marker is posted on the building of the Kirkwood Amtrak Station, near the entrance and under shelter.
+38° 34.854′ N, 90° 24.427′ W. Marker is in Kirkwood, Missouri, in St. Louis County.
+Marker can be reached from West Argonne Drive 0.1 miles west of South Kirkwood Road (U.S. 61/67), on the right when traveling east.
+Marker is located on the right side of Kirkwood Amtrak Station.
 Touch for map.
 Marker is at or near this postal address: 110 West Argonne Drive, Saint Louis MO 63122, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Remembering the Achievements of James P. Kirkwood First Presbyterian Church of Kirkwood (about 800 feet away, measured in a direct line); Grant's Trail: Sappington House and Father Dickson Cemetery (approx. 1.6 miles away); #9 (approx. 3 miles away); #750 (approx. 3 miles away); The Gasconade Bridge Disaster (approx. 3 miles away); The Pacific Railroad Controversy (approx. 3 miles away); Civil War Destruction (approx. 3 miles away).
+Kirkwood Depot (within shouting distance of this marker); First Presbyterian Church of Kirkwood (approx. 0.2 miles away); Grant's Trail: Sappington House and Father Dickson Cemetery (approx. 1.6 miles away); #9 (approx. 2.9 miles away); #750 (approx. 2.9 miles away); The Gasconade Bridge Disaster (approx. 3 miles away); The Pacific Railroad Controversy (approx. 3 miles away); Civil War Destruction (approx. 3 miles away).
 Touch for a list and map of all markers in Kirkwood.

 Also see . . .
-Kirkwood Station on Wikipedia.
+James P. Kirkwood Biography on ASCE.
+A more detailed biography on the American Society of Civil Engineers' website.
 (Submitted on October 10, 2019, by Jason Voigt of Glen Carbon, Illinois.)

-Categories. • Education • Railroads & Streetcars • Settlements & Settlers •
+Categories. • Bridges & Viaducts • Charity & Public Work • Railroads & Streetcars •